 Ultimately, the Chernobyl nuclear disaster was a wake-up call to the entire world.
 Human technologic achievement had reached the point of being able to harness the power of the sun.
 As a result, any one nation’s meddling with this responsibility wasn’t just their own business anymore as the whole world could be implicated in disaster under the wrong circumstances.

 Strangely enough, no piece of film or television work has ever come as close to depicting the harrowing event in full until now.
 With the right kind of cinematography, patient editing, and bleak depiction of what happened that year — a whole new generation might get a healthy dose of what we’re dealing with to this day in the fallout of the Chernobyl disaster.

 As for the real-life Anatoly Dyatlov, the man died on Dec.
-13, 1995, a couple of years after publicly explaining himself in The Washington Post interview.
+13, 1995, a couple of years after publicly explaining himself in an interview with The Washington Post.
 While some may consider him the true villain of the Chernobyl nuclear disaster, the decades-long passage of time seems to indicate that other, more negligent forces were at play that day, as well.

 After learning about Chernobyl engineer Anatoly Dyatlov, take a look at these 37 photos of the town of Chernobyl frozen in time today.
 Then, learn about Stanislav Petrov: the man who single-handedly prevented nuclear armageddon.